 - Disability information

-Keep a small customer PII footprint: collect, send, and store as little as possible
+Collect, send, and store as little customer data as possible

 Our recommendation at Watermelon is to limit the amount of PII that you collect via your website, and to be especially careful in how this information is stored, and distributed.
-In addition, all web forms should be submitted via a secure connection (SSL), so it’s important that a security certificate is enabled for the site.
-Where security certificates used to be necessary only for those websites handling e-commerce transactions, it is now becoming standard recommended security practice to have a certificate in place for any website.
+In addition, all web forms should be submitted via a secure connection (SSL), so it’s important that a security certificate is enabled for the site (note: our monthly Maintenance, Security & Performance plan now includes Gravity Forms and a 256-bit SSL encryption certificate – absolutely free to clients with a 2-hr or more monthly plan).
+Security certificates used to be necessary only for those websites handling e-commerce transactions.
+We now recommend SSL encryption for any site that collects PII (in other words: most websites).

-We do not recommend emailing even basic PII such as name and email address, as even if it is submitted and received via a secure connection, the email path from here to there makes many stops along the way which you have no direct control over, and theoretically messages can be intercepted.
-A safer and easier method, is to send a simple email stating that a form submission was completed, with a link to the admin area of your site where you can view the submitted information as an administrator securely.
+We do not recommend emailing even basic PII such as name and email address, as even if it is submitted and received via a secure connection, the email path from here to there makes many hops along the way which you have no direct control over, and theoretically messages can be intercepted.
+A safer and easier method is to send a simple email stating that a form submission was completed, with a link to the admin area of your site where you can view the submitted information as an administrator over an encrypted connection.

-In terms of data storage, WordPress, Magento, and most other leading content management databases are secure, so storing information such as name, email, phone number, and other non-sensitive PII is generally safe.
+In terms of data storage, WordPress, Magento, and other content management systems that Watermelon Web Works regularly employs for clients are encrypted, so storing information such as name, email, phone number, and other non-sensitive PII is secure.
 PII that is considered ‘sensitive PII’ includes social security number, driver’s license number, financial information, any medical or health care information, passport information, etc. There is also a class of PII that when paired with other information can be considered sensitive PII and as such should be handled in the same manner.
 This would include: mother’s maiden name, religion, date of birth, age, gender, school attended, etc. This information can potentially cause substantial harm, embarrassment, inconvenience, or unfairness to an individual, and as such we do not advise collecting this information via a standard web form.
 When asking for any user information via the web, we always emphasize to first ask yourself: “Do we really need this information, and if so, what would be the potential fallout if it was intercepted by nefarious characters?”.
 If there is ever any doubt, we strongly advise you to err on the side of caution.
 If the information is absolutely required, it is best to encrypt a file containing the PII, and send that via secure email.
 If documents containing non-PII must be submitted, it is important that they are stored in a secure directory above the public level of the website to be accessed as needed via secure file transfer protocol.

 Protect your customers and yourself

-In this day and age of rapid and voluntary personal information distribution via cell phone apps and social media platforms, it can be easy to overlook the potential harm to your customers and your business if PII is intercepted.
+In this age of rapid and voluntary personal information distribution via cell phone apps and social media platforms, it is easy (and detrimental) to overlook the potential harm to your customers and your business if PII is intercepted.
 However, it is the very nature of today’s modern digital world which makes protecting that information more important than ever, as identify theft, financial fraud, and other horrific crimes are now much easier to perpetrate by would be bad guys if they are able to get their hands on PII.
 Protect your customers and yourself by limiting the collection and distribution of this information, and putting in place best practices and maximum protection for anything you must collect.